oparisy/gdextension-custom-audiostream/README.md

 Since this project includes `godot-cpp` as a submodule, you'll have to clone it with `git clone --submodule`.

 ## Using the Extension
-After building the extension successfully (see below), open the Godot project in the `game` subfolder, and run it.
+After building the extension successfully (see below), open `game/project.godot` in Godot Project Manager, and run it.
 You'll hear a generated sine wave being played.

 ## Building the Extension